-This intensive course is perfect for someone preparing for travel in glaciated terrain, especially if they will be a member of a roped team.
-Covering glacier travel and crevasse rescue techniques, this course is the next step for those already well-versed in the use of crampons and the ice axe.
+This technically intensive course is perfect for someone preparing for travel in glaciated terrain, especially if they will be a member of a roped team.
+This course essentially covers glacier travel and crevasse rescue techniques, and is the next step for those already well-versed in the use of crampons and the ice axe (mountaineering skills).
 So, if Rainier or some other mountain looms on your horizon, start here.

-Assuming you’re climbing near the equator or in the northern hemisphere, the late winter and early spring are the typical times one would take this full-day course, just in time for your spring or summer climb.
+Assuming you’re climbing near the equator or in the northern hemisphere, late winter and spring are the typical times one would take this course so as to get fresh info.
 This course easily lasts 6-8 hours (or longer, depending on group size), and it may be combined with other offerings to create a complete alpine skills course.
+Want more?
+A more intensive two-day course is also available covering more complex scenarios.
 Please include any special objectives or learning desires you may have, if applicable, in the comments box of our Booking Form.

 What to Wear